-Coordinating benefits is complicated.
+Coordinating benefits for your eyecare practice is complicated.
 Optometrists have to deal with coordinating medical and VSP benefits.
-Here are a few guidelines for coordinating benefits for your eye care practice — to streamline billing, increase cash flow, and better serve patients:
+Here are a few guidelines for coordinating benefits for your eyecare practice — to streamline billing, increase cash flow, and better serve patients:

 Know What’s Primary, What’s Secondary

 A patient with multiple medical insurance plans always has a primary payer and secondary payer.
 A patient must make a claim with their primary plan first.
 The secondary payer technically needs to see the disbursement and the explanation of payments from the primary insurance before they will pay anything.

 When it comes to coordinating benefits for your eyecare practice, you must know the rules regarding primary insurance.